sap-linuxlab/community.sap_install/README.md

 ### Variable Precedence Rules
 Please follow [Ansible Precedence guidelines](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) on how to pass variables when using this collection.

+### Getting Started
+More information on how to execute Ansible playbooks is in [Getting started guide](https://github.com/sap-linuxlab/community.sap_install/blob/main/docs/getting_started/README.md).

 ## License